BEST PRACTICES I

 3. THE CONTEXT

-Activities which complement but are not part of the conventional academic curriculum.
-Participating in them not only develop students academic potentials but also other aspects of their personality such as self-esteem, self-confidence, social cooperation, and leadership skills.
+Each department plans activities which compliment but are not part of the conventional academic curriculum.
+Participating in them not only develop students academic potentials but also other aspects of their personality such as self-esteem, self-confidence, social cooperation and leadership skills.
 Activities should be educationally relevant so that they can associate with it.
 The sole goal of education should be to ensure the holistic development of students.
-Holistic development is basically the development of everyone’s intellectual, emotional, social, physical, artistic, creative, religious values and feelings.
-Activities develop skills for life and career of students.
-Departmental council activities provide an opportunity to the students to share their creativity.
-The logic behind these activities is so that students who are under achieving are able to get the one on one attention that is needed to help them.
+Holistic development is basically the development of everyone’s intellectual, emotional, social, physical, artistic, creative and religious values.
+Activities develop hidden skills of students and provide an opportunity to the students to share their creativity.
 They are also open to students who show exceptional skill in their studies and are able to develop ahead of their peers.

 4. THE PRACTICE

 Literary and co-curricular activities are organized by each department for the development of linguistic skill and mental faculties.
 Debate, discussion, declamation, speech, story writing, essay writing are some of the literary and academic activities.
-Besides these activities develop an aesthetic sensibility and provide an opportunity for better understanding of culture.
-Activities supplement and complement the entire aesthetic as well as spiritual development, which are the essential components of education.It help in developing features like speech fluency and extempore.
-Such activities are a good platform to excel.
-Leadership skills are enhanced by the selection of President, secretary, treasurer, class representatives.
+Activities supplement and compliment the entire aesthetic as well as spiritual development, which are the essential components of education .It helps in developing features like speech fluency , creativity and organizing skills and are a good platform to excel.
+Leadership skills are enhanced by selection of President, secretary, treasurer, class representatives who function as leaders of students of the department for the whole year.

 5. EVIDENCE OF SUCCESS

-Departmental council activities not only make the students active and energetic but also enable to harness the in-depth potential of students.
-It enhances knowledge in many domains, which benefits the student as well as college, activities are a good platform to promote leadership quality.
+Departmental council activities not only make the students active and energetic but also enable to harness the in depth potential of students.
+It enhances knowledge in many domains, which benefits the student as well as college; activities are good platform to promote leadership quality.
 Creativity form of expression serve as nourishment for the soul.
-Music enriches the soul and symbolizes the language of love.
-Every year each department conduct many program/activities under association.
+Every year each department conduct many programme/activities under association.
 These activities provide the opportunity to the learner for self-expression.
-Activities have academic and literary activities like Debates, painting, exhibition, pot decoration, Rangoli, music and fine arts develop an aesthetic sensibility of the learner.
+Activities have academic and literary activities like Debates, painting, exhibition, pot decoration, Rangoli, music and fine arts develop aesthetic sensibility of the learner.
 These are helpful in unfolding and extracting the hidden beauty in the mind of students.
-Cultural activities provide better knowledge and understanding of our rich cultural heritage.
+Cultural activities provide better knowledge and understanding of our rich culture heritage.

 6. PROBLEMS ENCOUNTERED AND RESOURCES REQUIRED